alexyandy2016/fractal/readme.md

 **`Note`** _If you finished evaluating the example, don't forget to rollback the migration and re-comment the unnecessary lines at `ApiServiceProvider`._

----

 <a name="method"></a>
 ##AVAILABLE RESPONSE METHODS

-The following is a list of response methods that `Appkr\Fractal\Http\Response` provides, and that you can use in `YourController` to format API response.
+The following is the full list of response methods that `Appkr\Fractal\Http\Response` provides, and that you can use in `YourController` to format API response.

 ```php
 // Generic response.